Top 6 Skype alternatives for businesses

 It has a more modern interface for calls, with several viewing options (including the infamous Brady Bunch mode) to accommodate virtual meetings of all sizes.
 You can also schedule meetings, either one-off or recurring, that each have their own “room” and join link.

 Plus it has several features built-in that you normally need plugins or third-party tools for in Skype, like call recording and presentation tools.
 Finally, there’s a unique feature called breakouts for splitting up a large group into smaller sections, which is great for department- and company-wide calls and standups.

 A lot of teams will find what they need on the free plan, but for larger calls or advanced features, paid plans go up to $19.99 per user per month, plus paid add-ons for features like webinars and cloud storage for call recordings.

 Previously known as appear.in, Whereby is a lightweight, browser-based tool for video calls and conferences.

 If you don’t hold video calls that often, you might not want to keep conferencing software installed on your devices.
 Or perhaps your IT department limits what you can install.
 Whatever the reason is for needing a browser-based system, Whereby should more than meet your standards.

-Since you can simply open a tab and launch a call from within it, this option might also be great if you have frequent spontaneous meetings where something like Zoom’s prescheduled rooms aren’t needed.
+Since you can simply open a tab and launch a call from within it, this option might also be great if you have frequent spontaneous meetings where something like Zoom’s prescheduled rooms aren’t needed (or if you are abroad and without a phone number!).
 With no downloads, sign-ins, or launching external apps, you can be talking to someone face-to-face in just a few seconds.